 You know you're a real New Yorker when you can't live without your morning cuppa.
 New York's dizzying landscape of coffee shops (and great donut shops) may make you want to give up and settle for a bodega-sourced buzz.
 Thankfully, we’ve cut through the noise to bring you this list of the best coffee shops and espresso bars.
 From staples like Blue Bottle Coffee to new coffee shops like The Roost, here are the top spots to grab a some of the best iced coffee or a plain ol' cup o' joe.

-RECOMMENDED: See all of the best restaurants in NYC
+RECOMMENDED: Full guide to the best restaurants in NYC

 Best coffee shops in NYC

-Husband-and-wife-owned Cafe Grumpy might have an extensive drink menu, but the baristas' utter dedication to the almighty bean is no less intense.
-Clover coffee machines hum nonstop, brewing fresh individual cups off the ever-changing bean menu—the baristas will talk up a storm about the coffees if you let them—and pastries are available from Blue Sky, Balthazar and other bakeries.Read more
+Husband-and-wife-owned Cafe Grumpy might have an extensive drink menu, but the baristas' utter dedication to the almighty bean is no less intense. $11,000-dollar Clover coffee machines hum nonstop, brewing fresh individual cups off the ever-changing bean menu—the baristas will talk up a storm about the coffees if you let them—and pastries are available from Blue Sky, Balthazar and other local bakeries.Read more

 The coastal California vibes of this chilled-out Lower East Side café from Nick Morgenstern (Morgenstern’s Finest), replete with a blond-wood bar and pops of aqua neon, is the influence of its San Diego–bred chef Gerardo Gonzalez.
 The stools-only, outlet-free spot doesn’t have a stay-awhile vibe, but the Mexican iced mocha on draft is alone worth a pop-in.
 Spiced with chili flakes and cinnamon, Counter Culture black coffee is topped with sweetened condensed milk, and capped with Mexican chocolate and fresh mint.Read more